India

 How to reach: The best way is to drive down from Kolkata, via Southern Bypass.

-Cost: The day package (including lunch and evening tea) is for 1770 INR per person.
+Cost: The day package (including lunch and evening tea) is 1770 INR per person.
 It is essential to make prior reservations at this property, over a call or mail.
 (Check out the official website for more details, link given above)

 bulbul